ThePrimeagen/dev-prod-2/lessons/03-navigation/B-tmux.md

 <br>

 ## Lets solve the last problems
+> 2. multiple running sessions, and these sessions are based on directory
 > 4. navigate to any session by directory name "instantly"
 > 5. navigate to any session by directory with fuzzy find